The Impact of Technology on Supply Chain Management

 The Internet of Things and Vehicle-to-Everything (technology to connect the vehicle to other vehicles, the cloud and anything else) could work together to go far beyond ELDs.
 These networks of technology could improve safety in numerous ways, monitor drivers’ health, assist with lane changes and more as information is passed between a vehicle and an entity on the road — a traffic light, crosswalk or other signs.

 More specific forms of this technology include connecting Vehicle-to-Cloud (V2C), Vehicle-to-Pedestrian (V2P) and Vehicle-to-Grid (V2G).
 These technologies could improve safety on the road as well as driving efficiency.
+To hear more about the internet of things and vehicle to changes view here.

 Dupré Logistics is a privately held, asset-based provider of transportation and logistics services that include energy and chemical transport, dedicated truck transportation, site logistics, and freight brokerage.
 We specialize in tanker, hazmat, and petrochemical transportation and complex supply chain solutions in industrial and consumer products.